Paulina Matysiak: Biography

 She completed her MA in Polish philology at the Nicolaus Copernicus University in Toruń (2008), then her post-graduate studies in 20th century philosophy at Collegium Civitas in Warsaw (2011) and ethics at the Nicolaus Copernicus University (2015).

-She runs a blog dedicated to literature, Zaginam Rogi (I fold corners), became a writer for the Wszystko Co Najważniejsze magazine, and co-authored several scientific publications, reviews, and bibliographic studies.
+She runs a blog dedicated to literature, I fold corners (Polish: Zaginam Rogi), became a writer for the Wszystko Co Najważniejsze magazine, and co-authored several scientific publications, reviews, and bibliographic studies.
 She is a member of the Association of Polish Librarians.

 Politics

-In March 2019, she became a member of the national board of Lewica Razem.
+She joined Razem in 2017.
+In March 2019, she became a member of the national board of Partia Razem.
 In the 2019 parliamentary election, she was elected to the 9th term Sejm.
-She was the leading candidate on the Democratic Left Alliance list in district 11 (Sieradz).
+Matysiak was the leading candidate on the Democratic Left Alliance list in district 11 (Sieradz).

+Matysiak was subsequently re-elected in the 2023 parliamentary election.

+In October 2024, she was dismissed from the Sejm Infrastructure Committee and her membership in The Left parliamentary group was suspended, due to collaborating with PiS politician Marcin Horała, in founding a joint social movement Yes for Development.
+The next month, after leaving The Left parliamentary group she joined the newly-founded Razem parliamentary group and became a member of the Sejm Infrastructure Committee again.

 Her focus is on improving healthcare standards, wealth redistribution, gender equality and public transport.

+On 12 November 2025, she was removed from Razem due to not cooperating with the rest of the party.